-There are many service areas that have are involved in the decision making of various asset classes across Council.
+There are many service areas that are involved in the decision making of various asset classes across Council.
 The primary Service Areas that drive the decisions and manage the outcomes of Roads are:

 - Road Services

 - Road Maintenance

+- Strategic Asset Management

+- Finance

 - Engineering

-- Capital works will be to a standard which delivers safe and resilient infrastructure and meets industry standards. - The community will experience a responsive and reasonable service that meets the required statutory requirements. - All Road Management Plan (RMP) inspections will meet the timeframes stated in the plan.
+- Capital works will be to a standard which delivers safe and resilient infrastructure and meets industry standards. - The community will experience a responsive and reasonable service that meets the required statutory requirements.